esphome/esphome-docs/components/climate/thermostat.rst

 (the air temperature) and the controller will try to keep this value within a range defined by the set point(s).
 To do this, the controller can activate devices like a heating unit and/or a cooling unit to change the value observed by the sensor.
-When configured for both heating and cooling, it is essentially two :doc:`bang-bang <bang_bang>` controllers in one; it differs, however, in that interation with the thermostat component is nearly identical to that of a real thermostat.
+When configured for both heating and cooling, it is essentially two :doc:`bang-bang <bang_bang>` controllers in one; it differs, however, in that interaction with the thermostat component is nearly identical to that of a real thermostat.

 This component can operate in one of two ways: